Salmon Fishing Pulaski NY: Best Baits, Methods, and Access

 There are three main fly fishing methods: nymphing, Spey fishing, and streamer fishing.

-There’s more to it than that if you want to catch the most salmon.
-If fly fishing is your thing, check out Fly Fishing For Salmon: Tactics Used By Guides For More Salmon
+There’s more to nymphing than that, and if you want to catch the most salmon consider learning how to salmon fish with indicators and with the Euro Nymphing method.
+Check out Fly Fishing For Salmon: Tactics Used By Guides For More Salmon

-Spey and streamer fishing are very different since with these methods you are using flies that are imitating baitfish and were either being swung across the pool or are being stripped in.
+Spey and streamer fishing are very different from nymphing.
+With these methods, you use flies that imitate baitfish and are either swung across the pool or stripped in.

 Adult salmon tend to be aggressive when spawning and tend to attack larger bait instinctively for food or to protect their territory.